r-ilagan/spots-for-rocks/README.md

 The stack that I will be using is the MEN (Mongo, Express, Node) stack.
 In addition, I will also be using ReSTful routes and api to build the application.

-The website is hosted on AWS Elastic BeanStalk with a Route 53 domain
+The website is hosted on AWS Elastic BeanStalk with a domain taken from Route 53.

 Lastly, I am also using Bootstrap 4 and EJS to style the site.